apokalov/Java-reference-cards/README.md

 The definition of `optional` talks about property and field values and suggests that this feature should be evaluated within the runtime. `nullable` is only in reference to database columns.

 #### 3. @Column
-Is used to specify a mapped column for a persistent property or field.
+Annotation is used to specify a mapped column for a persistent property or field.
 If no `@Column` is specified, the default values are applied.

 There are various attributes on the `@Column` annotation:
 ```java